ElektraInitiative/libelektra/doc/api_review/core/keyAddName.md

 ### Tests

 - [ ] Function code is fully covered by tests
-       - [ ] check if we can remove uncovered code
+       - [x] check if we can remove uncovered code
-       TODO
        - [x] Line 542
 - [ ] All possible error states are covered by tests
        - [x] add test case for read-only key